All Episodes

 That isn't going to change for that reason.

-Look, that's not in a Democrat playbook.
+Look, that's not in the Democrat playbook.

-The playbook is class envy, tax the rich.
+The playbook is class envy, tax the rich, corporate jets, all that stuff.

 Anybody makes $250,000 a year or more.

-The objective here for Obama is not to do the right thing or fairness or or is not even to raise revenue.
+The objective here for Obama is not to do the right thing or fairness or is not even to raise revenue.

-That's that's not what he's about.
+That's not what he's about.

-Fourteen percent unemployment, government is responsible for everybody.
+Government is responsible for everybody.

-It's nobody really has much.
+Nobody really has much.

-And they're driving around little Ford Focuses.
+And they're driving around little Ford focuses.

 Or SUVs.

-We've got somebody with a huge grievance against this country, a chip on his shoulder.
+You've got somebody with a huge grievance against this country, a chip on his shoulder.

 Time to get even.